wahab1000/Autonomous-Line-Following-and-Obstacle-Avoiding-Vehicle/README.md

 # Autonomous Line-Following and Obstacle-Avoiding Vehicle

-This repository contains the final project report for our second-year Electrical and Electronic Engineering Design and Build project.
+This repository contains the final project report for our second-year Electrical and Electronic Engineering Design and Build project at Queen Mary University of London.

 ## 📄 Project Overview

 The aim of this project was to design and build an autonomous vehicle capable of:
 - Following a black line on reflective surfaces using RGB colour sensors
 - Detecting and responding to obstacles using ultrasonic sensors
-- Operating within a strict £100 budget
+- Navigating using a Bang-Bang control algorithm
-- Navigating with a Bang-Bang control algorithm
+- Maintaining a total component cost within a £100 budget

-The project involved hardware prototyping, sensor integration, chassis design, control logic implementation, and iterative testing.
+The project involved physical prototyping, sensor calibration, chassis design (laser-cut and 3D-printed iterations), software development, and iterative testing.

 ## 📁 Contents

-- `Group9_Report.pdf` – Full project report detailing background, design, implementation, testing, and results
+- `GroupProject_FinalReport.pdf` – Full project report including background research, technical design, implementation, evaluation, and conclusions

 ## 🔧 Technologies Used